 Boring characterization will be conducted in a phased approach to reduce the number of unnecessary borings.
 Initially, 25 boring locations will be installed to delineate DNAPL impacts horizontally and vertically from land surface to the top of the HG middle clay unit.
-The 25 borings will be placed on an approximate 80- by 40-foot rectangular grid (Figure 5).
-After these boring are completed, additional borings may be installed, to augment the characterization in DNAPL impacted areas.
-The augmentation borings will be located based on field data from the initial borings.
+The 25 borings will be placed on an approximate 80- by 40-foot rectangular grid (Figure5).
+After these boring are completed, additional borings will be installed as necessary, to augment the characterization in DNAPL impacted areas.
+The augmentation borings will be located based on field data from the initial borings, as visualized using EVS (Section 3.1.4).
+As additional data become available from the borings, the EVS visual model will be updated and used to determine whether more borings are needed and, if so, where.